iotaledger/iota-wiki/shimmer/develop/how-tos/introduction.md

+---
+image: /img/iota-wiki.png
+description: 'An introduction to the Stardust ledger, UTXO model, and Shimmer network.
+Learn how to start building on Shimmer using the Stardust protocol, from generating a seed, accounts, and addresses, to minting NFT collections.'
+keywords:
+  - Stardust
+  - Ledger
+  - UTXO
+  - Shimmer
+  - IOTA
+  - Seed
+  - Accounts
+  - Addresses
+  - NFT
+---

 # Introduction

 The Stardust ledger is a distributed database that records ownership of funds in the network.
 Users modify the ledger by